 • Standard top level domains examples: .edu, .net, .com, .org, etc.

 Bitcoin is the web-based currency which is designed keeping privacy in mind.
 So, if you want to purchase anything from the dark web, you must have the Bitcoin.
 In the hidden net, there are money exchange services that can easily exchange your money to Bitcoin.

 5. Private Sites

 These sites are only viewable by the developer or the creator of the site.
 If anyone wants to visits such sites the person must know the URL of that website.
 People like celebrities, whistleblowers, and government officials used to have their private blog.

 6. Cloud Storage

-Do you us the net banking, Gmail or Yahoo?
+Do you use the net banking, Gmail or Yahoo?
 All such sites come under the category of the dark web because they are password protected.
-Some of the favourite sites under the hidden net are:
+Some of the favorite sites under the hidden net are:

 All the above-listed sites are only accessible when you have their login credentials.
 It is one of the reasons that search engines show only individual pages of these sites when you search.